Experiences & Amenities

 The picnic area with a playground is a short walk away.
 A dump station is available for RV campers.
 Other amenities include a utility area with a washer, dryer and sinks, and a vending machine.
 Well-behaved and leashed pets (cats are required to be leashed also) are welcome in the campground.

 - Maximum RV length = 40 ft.

-- Hammocks are allowed to be used in campsites number 10, 19, 23, 24, 26, 36, 40 and 60 and must be set-up using straps at least 2 inches wide on trees at least 12 inches in diameter.
+- Hammocks are allowed to be used in campsites number 10, 19, 23, 24, 26, 36, 40 and 60 and must be set up using straps at least two inches wide on trees at least 12 inches in diameter.
 Ropes are not permitted.

 Canoeing and kayaking on the Estero River is a popular activity at the park.
-The river is a brackish tidal waterway which leads to the Estero Bay approximately three miles west.
+The river is a brackish tidal waterway that leads to the Estero Bay approximately 3 miles west.
 Canoes and kayaks are available for rent.
-Rentals available until 3 p.m.

 There are several spots along the river for fishing.
 The Estero River is brackish with snook, mullet, redfish and other popular game fish.
-Freshwater bass can be caught in the summer and fall high water months.
-The Estero Bay is located about three miles by canoe down the river.
+Freshwater bass can be caught in the summer and fall high-water months.
+The Estero Bay is located three miles by canoe down the river.
 It offers abundant saltwater fishing and wildlife viewing opportunities.

 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

 Explore the park in a new and challenging way.
 Experienced Geocachers have requested permission to hide caches containing trinkets, treasures or information in various places around the park.
 Please check the Geocaching website for the most up-to-date information and clues to locate these caches.

 The park features a hiking trail along the river and a running trail along the park boundary that takes you through a pine flatwoods habitat.